Train travel in India Vande Bharat express

 Tourist cruise trains

 There are now several luxury cruise trains catering for tourists and offering sightseeing itineraries around Indian cities.
 All of these trains are in effect 5 star international hotels on wheels, allowing you to see India in great comfort.
+They're not cheap, prices are in the $000s.

 The Palace on Wheels